alanstevens/resume/README.md

 Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file using handlebars.

 #### TODO
+*  I may have outgrown npm scripts
+*  resume is fully HTTPS ready (but not enforced),
+*  main site needs google font links corrected for https://, then could enforce there as well.
+*  back buttons breaks on the main site - probably want to use replaceState there to avoid the issue
+*  Collapse part of the long about section
 *  Add links to written, spoken & video resources to about
 *  cap print history at ten years
 *  map doesn't render on iOS